 Yes.
 It was argued that Fred Hampton was killed without provocation or justification and that the raid was a violation of the Panthers' constitutional rights against unreasonable search and seizure.
 A settlement was finally awarded in 1983 from the 1970 civil lawsuit, which resulted in the federal government, the city of Chicago, and Cook County each paying a third of the $1.85 million given to the relatives of the deceased, Fred Hampton and Mark Clark, as well as the seven survivors.
 However, it was a far cry from the $47.7 million in damages that they were originally seeking.What happened to informant William O'Neal?

 The FBI's informant, William O'Neal, entered into the federal witness protection program in 1973 after his cover was blown.
 He used the alias William Hart and relocated to California.
 He secretly came back to Chicago in 1984.
 O'Neal's uncle, Ben Heard, says that he was forever racked with guilt over his role in Fred Hampton and Mark Clark's deaths.

 On January 16, 1990, after acting erratic in the early hours of the morning, O'Neal bolted out of his uncle's apartment and ran onto the Eisenhower Expressway.
 He was hit by a car and killed.
 It was the second time he had tried to take his life by running onto the expressway.
 The previous September he had entered into a similar rage, ran onto the Eisenhower, was struck by a vehicle and injured. -Chicago Reader

-William O'Neal (left) during an interview in the years prior to his 1990 suicide, and LaKeith Stanfield (right) as O'Neal in the movie.
+William O'Neal (left) during an interview conducted not long before his 1990 suicide, and LaKeith Stanfield (right) as O'Neal in the movie.